HenriqueOs98/livecodes/docs/docs/features/import.md

 Of course, [embedded playgrounds](./embeds.md) can be prefilled with code from the same embedding page.
 This works well for documentation and educational websites.

-[This is a demo](https://live-codes.github.io/livecodes-examples/prefill-from-code-blocks.html) for automatic extraction of code blocks to prefill editors by creating "Edit in LiveCodes" links.
+[This is a demo](https://live-codes.github.io/livecodes-examples/prefill-from-code-blocks.html) for automatic extraction of code blocks to prefill editors by creating "Abra o editor em nova aba" links.
 Also embedded editors are prefilled from the code blocks. ([View source](https://github.com/live-codes/livecodes-examples/blob/master/prefill-from-code-blocks.html))

 ## Import Raw Code